dvdgdn/promise-protocol/docs/business/01_PROBLEM.md

 ---

-### SPONSIO (post-commit) — money moves only when outcomes are verified
+### SPONSIO (post-commit) — an easy way to record the results of outcomes with high fidelity and integrity

-SPONSIO starts **after** you commit.
-You pre-register a simple pass/fail rule (“If ISI ≤ 12 at week 4, capture the success fee; else refund it”).
-The outcome is measured; payment is captured or refunded automatically.
-No custody.
-No he-said-she-said.
-Just the rule everyone agreed to.
+SPONSIO starts **after** you commit. a *promise* (simple pass/fail rule) is pre-registered (“If ISI ≤ 12 at week 4, capture the success fee; else refund it”).
+The outcome is publicly assessed (either anonymously or not, but always with skin in the game);

 > **Complementary, not required:** SPONSIO is useful when a promise involves payment and both sides want **automatic, verifiable settlement**.
 ABDUCTIO does not depend on it.